orstavik/nativeDefaultActions/README.md

 This will import the `getDefaultActions(e)` function so that you can inspect any event for native default actions.

-3. Then you can either add your own event listener by writing this directly into devtools:
+3. Then you can debug your events using `getDefaultActions(e)`.
+You can do so by either placing a `debugger` in one of your  website's existing event listeners, or by adding your own debug event listener directly from devtools (copy'n'paste) the following code:
 ```javascript
 window.addEventListener("click", function(e){
   debugger;